Podcast: Play in new window | Download | Embed

 - Contractors need construction engineers to ensure the safety of the workers and structure in the design phase, when they have construction issues that they need to solve or run into problems that need repairing.

-- Andrew was part of the award-winning project of painting the iconic five-mile long Mackinac suspension bridge in Michigan.
+- On the other hand, Andrew was part of the award-winning project of painting the iconic five-mile long Mackinac suspension bridge in Michigan.
 They designed a one-of-a-kind platform to replace the scaffolding, transporting the painter’s up and down the towers of the bridge while they removed the old paint and replaced it with new high-tech paint.

 - Andrew also worked on a project with Colorado Springs Utilities where innovative technology to reduce SO2 emissions at one of its power plants was used.
 They used a combination of reinforced fiberglass (FRP) with a steel exoskeleton.
 The fiberglass is used in tanks and pipes that are made of corrosive materials but rarely used in ductwork.
 The entire duct was made from fiberglass and enveloped in structural steel to enhance the strength of the duct.
 They faced challenges in joining the two materials together because the structural steel needed to have space for the fiberglass to expand and contract.